Want more energy?

 - Breakfast starts your metabolism which will help to maintain a healthy weight.
 Getting into a meal routine helps to keep your appetite under control.
 Breakfast eaters are less likely to overeat at other meals or snacks.

-What Makes Up a Healthy Breakfast?
+What Makes Up a Healthy Breakfast for the Kiddos?

 Breakfast should be made up of the following key components—I’ve listed them in the order of importance: